linux-application-whitelisting/fapolicyd/README.md

 the home dir.
 You can create a trusted_user group, add them the group, and then write a rule allowing them to execute from their home dir.

+When you want to use user or group name (as a string).
+You have to guarantee that these names were correctly resolved.
+In case of systemd, you need to add a new after target 'After=nss-user-lookup.target'.
+To achieve that you can use `systemctl edit --full fapolicyd`, uncomment the respective line and save the change.

 ```
 allow perm=any gid=trusted_user : ftype=%languages dir=/home
 deny_audit perm=any all : ftype=%languages dir=/home